 Most instructions you’ll find on the slip sinker rig will tell you that the weight constantly banging into the swivel will cause the knot to weaken or the line to break and you must use a sinker bumper or bead.

-I’ve been a catfish guide over 15 years and have countless years experience targeting catfish prior to that .
-In that time i’ve never once had my line break or a knot fail because I didn’t have a bead or bumper on a slip sinker rig.
+I’ve been a catfish guide for over 20 years and have countless years of experience targeting catfish prior to that.
+In that time I’ve never once had my line break or a knot fail because I didn’t have a bead or bumper on a slip sinker rig.

 If you’re fishing rivers with heavy current or using larger heavy sinkers then it’s a good idea to use a bumper or bead.
 If you’re fishing in still water and using smaller sinkers they’re really not necessary in many applications.